JaromirProchazka/quizGenerator/docs/SerializedDocs.md

 ![Main page creation Quiz](https://github.com/JaromirProchazka/quizGenerator/blob/main/docs/tutor_folder/main_page.png)

-After that a new topic is added to the topics list at the top, or a topic with the same name is updated.
+After that a new topic is added to the topics list at the top, or a topic with the same name and suffix copy.
 Then select topic in list, you can then either click

 - `Open` button (or Doubleclick the list item) and start the quiz,
 - or click `Edit` button and an edit window will appear.
 You can **Rename** the topic or **Delete** it